Rentlau/FC-WorkFeature/README.md

 ### Requirements
 Freecad >= v0.15
-Numpy is a required dependency (numpy >= vx.y.z).
+Numpy is a required dependency (numpy >= v1.14.3).
-The development of the macro is still currently done with Python2.7 (so this addon is not py3 compatible (yet) and may not work well in FreeCAD >= v0.18)
+The development of the macro is still currently done with Python2.7 (so this addon is not py3 compatible (yet) and may not work well in FreeCAD >= v0.18).
+Please "[Open an issue](https://github.com/Rentlau/WorkFeature/issues)", if you detect any problem.

 ### Abstract
 This utility is in the combo view labeled "Work Features".